 In Java, the symbol + can be used to add numbers or to concatenate (join together) strings.
 When working with both Strings and numbers, Java processes left to right unless a set of paranthesis changes the order.

 When using a string literal (a sequence of characters enclosed in double quotation marks) in Java the complete string must fit on one line.
 Simply hitting the enter key because you have run out of room in the middle of a string would result in a compile-time error.
 The solution is to break the long string up into two shorter strings that are joined using the concatenation operator (which is the + symbol).
 So, when working with strings the + symbol means to concatenate the strings (join them).
 BUT, when working with numbers the + means what it has always meant-add!

 Directions: Download the String Literals and Concatenation practice handout and write the output for the println methods.
 Hand the worksheet in or take a clear picture and upload to itsLearning textbox.
 Please note that if Mrs. Rush cannot read the picture, you will be asked to resubmit or receive a grade of zero.

-Download the Two Meanings of Plus lab and complete.
-Write the answers to questions 1, 2 & 3 under section C in the instructions (paste directly into the itsLearning textbox) and paste in your code from #2 as well as embed a screenshot from the BlueJ terminal window to the itsLearning textbox.
+Directions: Download the Two Meanings of Plus lab and complete.
+Write the answers to questions 1, 2 & 3 under section C in the instructions (paste directly into the itsLearning textbox).
+Upload the .java file and a screenshot from the BlueJ terminal window.